makersacademy/airport_challenge/README.md

 ## Development / Contributing

-This project was a one off project created as part of the Makers Academy Coding Bootcamp.
+This project was created as a learning exercise as part of the Makers Academy Coding Bootcamp.

 No further development is planned on this project and pull requests are not sought (sorry🤗).